giantswarm/docs/src/content/reference/cluster-definition/_index.md

       instance_type: m3.large
 ```

-**Note:** AWS clusters defined using a v4 definition (and consequently using a release prior to {{% first_aws_nodepools_version %}}) restrict you to all worker nodes being of the same instance type.
+**Note:** AWS clusters defined using a v4 definition (and consequently not using node pools) restrict you to all worker nodes being of the same instance type.
 With v5 and node pools, you gain the flexibility to create several node pools using different instance types.

 ### Schema {#v4-schema}